briezar/briezar/README.md

 ## 👋 Hi there, I’m Viet, also go by the name Briezar

-# 🎮 My longtime aspiration is to be a Game Developer, and I've reached it!
+# 🎮 I'm ~~an aspiring~~ a seasoned Game Developer.
+Yes, just that.

 - 🌱 I'm would consider myself a mid-level Developer, with 3 years of experience with Unity.
-- 🐢 I'm familiar with Git, primarily SourceTree, and has worked in a team.
+- 🐢 I'm familiar with Git, primarily using SourceTree, and has collaborated in a team.
 - 🖱 Fun fact: I used to make Warcraft III custom maps for my friends to play along.

 ### Languages and Tools